public-repos-backup/timescaledb/SECURITY.md

 # Security Policy

 We aim to keep TimescaleDB safe for everyone.
-Publicly disclosing security bugs in a public forum puts everyone in the Timescale community at risk.
+Publicly disclosing security bugs in a public forum can put everyone in the Timescale community at risk, however.
+Therefore, we ask that people follow the below instructions to report security vulnerability.
+The entire Timescale community thanks you!

 ## Supported Versions